Skip to main content

 • GET /data_connectors/:id/execution_results/:result_id — retrieves a single execution result, always including full request/response bodies for deep debugging.

-Filtering options include success status, specific error types, time ranges (Unix timestamps), and cursor-based pagination (up to 30 results per page).
+Filtering options include success status, specific error types, and time ranges specified as Unix timestamps (seconds elapsed since 1 January 1970 UTC).
+Pagination uses a cursor-based model, returning up to 30 results per page.
 Authentication uses OAuth with the read_workflow_connector_execution_result scope.

-For troubleshooting purposes, all response data generated from data connectors triggered by Fin is recorded for up to 14 days.
-You can access these logs under the specific data connector in Logs.
+All response data from Data connectors triggered by Fin is recorded and stored for up to 14 days.
+To access logs, navigate to Settings > Integrations > Data connectors, click the connector you want to investigate, and select Logs.

-For real-time signals on success and failure rates, you can use the Data Connector Execution Webhook.
-This can be useful to receive execution events from Intercom for creating real-time dashboards, alerts and SLA monitoring in your external services.
+For real-time signals on Data connector success and failure rates, use the Data connector execution webhook.
+This lets you receive execution events from Intercom and use them to build real-time dashboards, alerts, and SLA (service level agreement) monitoring in your external services.

 Notes: